mlyon-other/tpb-lite/README.md

 # Or create a TPB object with default domain
 t = TPB()
 ```
+**N.B** *Before using you should check which ThePirateBay domain works for you, as this varies from country to country.*
 ## Search
 ```python
 # Quick search for torrents, returns a Torrents object